 Where to base yourself

-Where you sleep in Puerto Vallarta matters more than usual, because the city is spread along the bay and the good part is walkable only if you’re in it.
+Where you sleep in Puerto Vallarta matters more than in most beach towns, because the city is smeared along the bay and the good part is only walkable if you’re standing in it.
+Get this right and you’ll barely need a taxi; get it wrong and you’ll spend the trip on the bay road.

 Zona Romantica (Old Town / Emiliano Zapata)

-The default pick, and the one we’d choose.
-South of the river, walkable to Los Muertos beach, the malecon, the best restaurants and the nightlife.
-It’s also the heart of the gay scene and the most social part of town.
-Suits first-timers, couples, walkers and anyone who wants to leave the car behind.
-Book here and you barely need a taxi.
+The default pick and the one we’d choose.
+South of the Rio Cuale, walkable to Los Muertos beach, the malecon, the best kitchens and the nightlife, and the heart of the gay scene and the most social part of town.
+Landmarks to picture: Basilio Badillo (the restaurant street), Olas Altas, and the Los Muertos pier.
+Lodging runs from hostels and small guesthouses to boutique hotels and a lot of vacation rentals in walk-up buildings.
+Suits first-timers, couples, walkers and anyone leaving the car behind.
+Roughly 1,200–3,500 MXN a night for a solid mid-range room (approximate), more for the design boutiques.

 The malecon and Centro